zhaozg/lhttp_parser/readme.md

 for that field with onBody being the notible exception.

-#### `parser:execute(input_bytes)`
+#### `parser:execute(input_bytes[, i=1[, j=-1]])`

-Feed the parser some partial input.
+Feed the parser some partial input, that starts at i and continues until j; i and j can be negative.
+If j is absent, then it is assumed to be equal to -1 (which is the same as the string length), same with `string.sub(...)`.
+The first character is at position 1 (not at 0, as in C).
+Indices are allowed to be negative and are interpreted as indexing backwards, from the end of the string.
+Thus, the last character is at position -1, and so on.

 Returns how many bytes where read.
 A short read may happen if a request is being "upgraded" or was an invalid format.
 See parser:is_upgrade() below to differentiate between these two events (if you want to support an upgraded protocol).

 #### `parser:finish()`